In 2017, Invisalign reached a significant milestone when the number of Invisalign patients had surpassed six million, many of them adults.

 There are two types of retainers: fixed and removable.

 A fixed retainer consists of a thin, metal wire that’s glued to the back of the teeth, on the tongue side.
-These retainers stay put permanently and offer extra insurance that your teeth won’t move after the course of treatment.
+These retainers stay put permanently and offer extra assurance that your teeth won’t move after the course of treatment.

 Removable retainers come in two forms.